arjun-g/vs-swagger-viewer/README.md

 **v3.0.0 Changes**
 * The primary functionality of the Swagger Viewer extension would be the ability to preview Swagger and OpenAPI files.
-* Swagger Viewer will no longer be handling validation.
-Recommend using [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) for full editing capabilities
+* Swagger Viewer will just use the json schema of Swagger and OpenAPI to provide intellisense and linting.
+Recommend using teh extension [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) for full editing capabilities.
 * Intellisense for Swagger 2.0 and OpenAPI 3.0 is available now.
-Added extension [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) as **extensionDependencies** for YAML intellisense.
+Added extension [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) as **extensionDependencies** for supporting YAML intellisense.
 * Default port changed to **18512**
 * Upgraded swagger-ui to version **3.25.2**
 * Start preview server in next available port for preview if configured port is not available